natashalekh/Tiktok-Scraper/README.md

 It is build on top of [Apify SDK](https://sdk.apify.com/) and you can run it both on [Apify platform](https://my.apify.com) and locally.

-This minimal version currently scrapes all urls and hashtags provided on input with only 36 videos on output for each of them.
+This minimal version currently scrapes from all urls and hashtags provided on input the first batch of loaded videos, usually 36, but can be less.

 - [Output](#output)